 The pathway design phase, which represents the backbone of our project, has been completed during the first year.
 We have now almost completed the first two phases of the project (in silico and in vitro) and we are moving towards the 3rd phase in vivo.
-Currently, we are implementing the pathways in the bacteria E. coli using it as a platform for the pathway selection.
+We have first implemented the pathways in the bacteria E. coli using it as a platform for the pathway selection.
 This step is paving the way for the introduction of the most promising pathways into the final organisms: cyanobacteria and plants.
 Below you can see two of the selected pathway:

 Our results in a nutshell:

-We are engineered existing promiscuous enzymes that will efficiently catalyze some of the novel reactions required by the selected pathways.
-We have identified all the promiscuous enzymes needed in four of the synthetic candidate pathways and they are currently undergoing the evolution stage
+We have engineered existing promiscuous enzymes that efficiently catalyze the novel reactions required by four of the selected synthetic pathways.
+They are currently undergoing the evolution stage.

 Our ability to test pathways in vitro and in vivo is limited.
-To improve our filtering capabilities, we have generated a computational model of plant photosynthesis that takes into account both the central carbon fixation pathway (the Calvin cycle) as well as the photorespiration pathway.
+We have developed a computational model of plant metabolism to filter them out taking into account the main reactions involved in photosynthesis.

 It’s not enough to find an enzyme that can perform a reaction; the enzyme needs to be sufficiently active too.
 At FA we have worked to improve all the selected enzymes.

 Once identified the best enzymes, it’s time to study them in their context: the carbon positive CO2 fixation pathway.
 It’s important that the enzyme can work as a team.

 So far, to improve enzyme efficiency the active site has been taken into account.
 FA team is using high-throughput mutagenesis to expand the modifications to the whole structure.

 Who would have known that an unnoticeable organism as a bacterium would be the father of photosynthesis?
 Cyanobacteria are an ideal model organism to study photorespiration.